jon-harper/OmniBox/docs/assembly/cpu.md

 date: 2022-10-30
 ---

 This section is optional.
-If you are not using a SoC CPU like a Raspberry Pi, use a second [side panel][side] in the next assembly section.
+If you are not using a SoC CPU like a Raspberry Pi, use a fourth [side panel][side] in the next assembly section.

 ## Overview